anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-Assigm the ticket as Jane to work it to completion.
+Assign the ticket as Jane to work it to completion.
 </p>
 <br />